ShanTen/TarangBot/README.md

 ### *Experience Euphoria!*

-The discord bot written for The PSBB Millennium's Annual Culturals Event - Tarang Written in JS using discord.js for discord.
+The discord bot written for The PSBB Millennium's Annual Culturals Event - Tarang

+Written in JS and using discord.js for discord client api.

 ## Features
 + **Automatic google forms registration integration**